amandadecassiaborges/amandadecassiaborges/README.md

 # Amanda Borges

-Enthusiast of web, data science, and artificial intelligence development technologies.
+Enthusiast of back-end, data science, and artificial intelligence development technologies.

 Currently, I am an undergraduate student in Software Engineering at Unifae | Brazil.